This content is only partially available in English.

 The most important services — Campus Management, email, Seafile, OLAT, and Zoom — are accessible again.

 The Helpdesk is currently not yet able to provide full technical support.
 However, the Helpdesk phone number (06131/628-6363) is supported by volunteers from among the staff Monday to Friday from 9:00 to 16:00, and on Thursdays until 18:00.
-They can answer many questions and record others so they can be processed as quickly as possible.
+They can answer many questions and otherwise record them so they can be processed as quickly as possible.

-Telephone numbers and office hours can usually be found on the respective department’s website at hs-mainz.de.
+If you do not receive a response to an email, please try to contact the relevant person by telephone.
+Phone numbers and office hours can usually be found on the respective department’s website at hs-mainz.de.

 If you would like to contact a specific person, you can find their contact details in the staff directory on the university website.